-- Check each college for its requirements about ACT/SAT/SAT Subject Tests; how many and which Subject Tests; last date that test results are accepted for applications? - Do they require the SAT and/or ACT with Writing? - Allow six weeks: 1) to register the registration deadline is about six weeks before the test date; 2) to report scores it takes six weeks from the test date for colleges to receive your test results. - You must instruct, and pay for the College Board or the ACT to send your test scores directly to each college you wish to receive your results.
-There is a charge for each score report. - You cannot take both the SAT and SAT subject test on the same date. - Note Subject Test dates carefully: Subject Tests are not offered on all SAT test dates.
-Certain subjects, especially the language with listening tests, are only offered on one or two test dates.
+- Check each college for its policies about ACT/SAT; last date that test results are accepted for applications? - Allow six weeks: 1) to register the registration deadline is about six weeks before the test date; 2) to report scores it takes six weeks from the test date for colleges to receive your test results. - You must instruct, and pay for the College Board or the ACT to send your test scores directly to each college you wish to receive your results.
+There is a charge for each score report.